Lexogen-Tools/idemux/README.rst

     idemux --r1 read_1.fastq.gz --r2 read_2.fastq.gz --sample-sheet samples.csv --out demux --i1_start 1

     # demultiplexing assuming i5 is present as reverse complement in the fastq header
-    # if he i5 has been sequenced as reverse complement use this option and provide
+    # if the i5 has been sequenced as reverse complement use this option and provide
     # the NON reverse complement sequences in the sample sheet.
     idemux --r1 read_1.fastq.gz --r2 read_2.fastq.gz --sample-sheet samples.csv --out demux